Irresistible (The X-Files): Plot

 Scully is deeply troubled by Pfaster's crimes, and has unsettling dreams and hallucinations about the case.
 In Washington, she has a counseling session with a social worker, during which she shares her anxiety about the investigation.
 After the session, Scully learns that someone from Minnesota had called for her.
 When she contacts Mulder, she learns that neither he nor Bocks made the call.
-Tracing a fingerprint to Pfaster from his arrest, Bocks and Mulder raid his apartment, finding one of the prostitute's fingers in his refrigerator.
-Meanwhile, after Scully arrives in Minneapolis, Pfaster forces her car off the road.
+Tracing a fingerprint to Pfaster from his arrest, Mulder and Bocks raid his apartment, finding one of the prostitute's fingers in his refrigerator.
+After Scully arrives in Minneapolis, Pfaster forces her car off the road.
 He kidnaps Scully and takes her to his late mother's abandoned house.
 He ties and gags Scully, and keeps her in a dark closet.

-Mulder and Bocks discover that Pfaster's mother had owned a car which matches paint found on Scully's abandoned car, tracking down her former residence.
+Mulder and Bocks discover that Pfaster's mother had owned a car which matches paint found on Scully's abandoned vehicle, and track down her former residence.
 Meanwhile, Scully escapes from Pfaster as he prepares a cold bath for her, resulting in a pursuit through the house.
-Scully and Pfaster have a struggle that sends them falling down a staircase onto the foyer, where a task force led by Mulder and Bocks breaks in moments later and apprehends Pfaster.
+Scully and Pfaster have a struggle that sends them falling down a staircase into the foyer, where a task force led by Mulder and Bocks breaks in moments later and apprehends Pfaster.
 Scully initially insists that she is okay, but then breaks down and cries in Mulder's arms.
 In a voice-over narration, Mulder traces Pfaster's pathology to his childhood, when he was raised in a family of four older sisters.
 Mulder also reflects on Pfaster's nature and the nature of evil in general.